-The digital format means students interact with the exam in multiple ways, including drag-and-drop functions and multimedia use.
+The digital format means students interact with the exam in multiple ways through the YouScience assessment platform, including drag-and-drop functions and multimedia use.

-In terms of literal structure, the exam is made up of 105 test items that add up to a total of 110 points.
+In terms of its structure, the exam is made up of 108 test items that add up to a total of 116 points.

-Similar to the National Health Science Standards, the assessment is reviewed and updated when needed.
+Similar to the National Health Science Standards, the certificate is reviewed and updated when needed.